Join Danny Sangra as he plays ‘Parlour Games’

 When I started making films off my own back it was director William Klein and his film Who Are You Polly Maggoo?
 He’s a photographer/painter/filmmaker that came through fashion, so that made sense to me.
 Then Godard films and Cassavetes were a big inspiration.
-Afterward I got into Aki Kaurismaki, who is one of my favourite directors.
+Afterward, I got into Aki Kaurismaki, who is one of my favorite directors.

 How was working on Parlour Games?